 According to an annual survey by comScore and UPS, shoppers are making a record-high 51% of their purchases online.
 Combine the rising influence of social media with increased use of smartphones, and it’s fair to say that this trend will continue its rapid growth.

 Moving your business online can expand your reach to a global audience – while saving money on overhead costs.
-If your company is heading for a mostly-online or online-only presence, read on to learn how you can leverage your in-store presence to build your eommerce channels and drive traffic to your website.
+If your company is heading for a mostly-online or online-only presence, read on to learn how you can leverage your in-store presence to build your eCommerce channels and drive traffic to your website.

-Tips to Effectively Transition to eCommerce
+Tips to Effectively Transition from Brick-and-Mortar to eCommerce

 Build Your Email List